Skip to main content

 How Much Is a Typical Chimney Liner?

-For most Denver homeowners, a stainless steel chimney liner costs between $900 and $2,500, depending on the chimney’s height and complexity.
-Clay tile or aluminum liners can be more affordable options.
+For most Denver homeowners, a stainless steel chimney liner runs between $900 and $2,500, depending on the chimney's height and how complicated the job is.
+Clay tile or aluminum liners can come in cheaper if budget is the main concern.

 chimney liner cost in denver